RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/3D/MatrixMultiply/README.md

 # MatrixMultiply

 ## Description
-Multiplies `matrixA` by `matrixB`
+Multiplies `matrixA` by `matrixB`.

 ## Parameters
 - `matrixA`
-First factor of the multiplication
+First factor of the multiplication.
 - `matrixB`
-Second factor of the multiplication
+Second factor of the multiplication.

-valid Matrices for both factors are MAT_WORLD, MAT_VIEW and MAT_TEMP
+Valid Matrices for both factors are MAT_WORLD, MAT_VIEW and MAT_TEMP.

 ## Return Value
-The result will be stored in `matrixA`
+The result will be stored in `matrixA`.

 ## Syntax
 ```